YiyuanLinXX/YiyuanLinXX.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student majoring in Electrical and Computer Engineering at Cornell University.
 I am fortunate to be mentored by Dr. [Yu Jiang](https://cals.cornell.edu/yu-jiang) at [CAIR Lab](https://cair.cals.cornell.edu/).
 Prior to joining Cornell, I earned my B.Eng degree in Agriculture Engineering at Zhejiang University.
-My research focuses on Robotics, Autonomous Systems, AI, and High Throughput Phenotyping.
+My research focuses on Robotics, Autonomous Systems, AI, and High-throughput Phenotyping.

 <br/>